cjprybol/Mycelia/projects/viral-exposome/README.md

 Trying to subset the fastas with sourmash
 - not working, limited to single core and running out of time (24 hours) on Slurm
+- did work for IMG/VR k=11,13,17,23,31,41,53 but no nt_viral and none of the other k sizes
+- [ ] IMG/VR sourmash on each short read sample

 Switched to minimap2 which was more resource efficient
 - minimap2